ericzundel/circuitpython-i2s-sound/README.md

 ## Wiring

+A simple pushbutton is used to trigger the audio

+Switch:
+-   GP16 to Switch
+-   Switch to GND

 This DAC and amplifier uses the I2S protocol to be able to stream audio out to a speaker.

 My Wiring: